So you’ve got a job interview. Congratulations! Whatever job you’ve applied for, phone interviews are a common part of the hiring process.

 The pros and cons of phone interviews

 But, the big advantage to phone interviews is that you can better prepare for them – and if you’re reading this guide, you’re already ahead of the game.
-You can make notes beforehand, go over them repeatedly, and refer to them throughout the phone interview – something that doesn’t usually go down too well in in-person interviews!
+You can make notes beforehand, go over them repeatedly, and refer to them throughout the phone interview – something isn’t recommended during in-person interviews!

-If you do plan on using notes during your phone interview, then try to do your best to sound natural, as opposed to reading from a script.
+If you do plan on using notes during your phone interview, then try to do your best to sound natural, rather than like you’re reading from a script.
 Bullet points can be helpful as a prompt during the interview, so you don’t sound too rehearsed.

-Another plus is that surprise questions designed to stump you are not that common.
+Another plus is that surprise questions designed to stump you are not that common in phone interviews.
 In fact, around 85% of interview questions are entirely predictable, according to interview coach John Lees.
-This means that if you’re aware of the most common phone interview questions and you prepare your own answers, then you can go into the interview feeling totally prepared.
+This means that if you’re aware of the most common phone interview questions and you prepare your own answers, you can go into the interview feeling totally prepared.